gkhays/learnlanguages/README.md

 # Learn a New Language Using Data Science

 If we ever think about [frequency analysis](https://en.wikipedia.org/wiki/Frequency_analysis), it is usually in the context of cryptography, in which it is used to break classical ciphers.
 In written language, patterns regularly appear, notably in the building blocks of words.
-Or saying it another way, the repition of certain letters of the alphabet.
+Or saying it another way, the repetition of certain letters of the alphabet.

 ![English Letter Distribution](images/eng-letter-dist.png)